Rinsen/OneWire/README.md

 Headed apps
 -----------
-Headed apps do not currently support disposing the OneWireDeviceHandler.
+Headed apps do not currently support disposing the DS2482 devices.
 The instance MUST be reused between measurements.

 I2C Address
 -----------